 Rent a car in Spain with Sixt for an affordable way to explore this exciting country.
-With many branches in major cities and airports you will be able to continue your journey in style and ease.
-Browse our branch menu to the right location to book one of our car rental deals in Spain.
+With many branches in major cities and airports, you will be able to continue your journey in style and ease.
+Browse our branch locations to book one of our car rental deals in Spain.
 Whether you are renting a car on the mainland in top cities like Madrid, or are heading off on a vacation to the Canary Islands or one of Spain's Mediterranean islands we have locations to accommodate.
 Our online booking makes reserving the right rental car easy and provides a simple way to customize your car rental in Spain with any of our useful add-ons.

 Some of our special luxury cars and rental vehicles in specific car categories can only be hired with particular credit cards and sometimes Sixt credit/identification means are required.
 Please check the rental information on the booking page for more information.